This Finance Procedure sets out the requirements for the approval, maintenance, disbursement and reimbursement of a petty cash float.

 No single claim shall be in excess of the value as set by the determinations in FMPM 232: Authorised Limits - Petty Cash Floats, without the prior approval of the Director, Financial and Business Services.

 The petty cash limit applies to the total purchase from a single supplier at any one time and not to the single items of that purchase.

 Where it is evident that a purchase from a single supplier has been split into several receipts to circumvent the authorised limit, the claim must not be reimbursed through the petty cash float.

-Reimbursement of all purchases over the authorised limit must be made through either the Expense Management System (Spendvision) or the Purchase Requisition system (refer FMPM 711: Procedure - Procurement Manual and FMPM 420: Policy – Corporate Credit Cards.)
+Reimbursement of all purchases over the authorised limit must be made through either the Expense Management System (Spendvision) or the Purchase Requisition system (refer FMPM 711: Procurement Procedure and FMPM 420: Policy – Corporate Credit Cards.)

 Petty cash must not be used for any of the following: